 Friday Dining Suggestions

 Stop by Kristy’s Whistle Stop for a taste of nostalgia.
 This 50’s drive-in features sandwiches and ice cream.
-TIP: Great photo-op for your classic car!
-Or, enjoy a riverside dinner on the deck at RockBass Grille, Duke’s or Dockside Willies’.
-Dining options range from brick-oven pizza to stuffed flounder.
+TIP: This stop provides a great backdrop for a photo-op of your classic car!

 The next leg in your journey lands you at the famous Carlisle Events car shows.
 Take your time, savor the experience – you have all day.

-Carlisle Events, hosting ten annual collector automotive shows on 102 acres and 8,100 vending spaces, is the preferred auto show destination for enthusiasts and collector car hobbyists worldwide!
+Carlisle Events, hosting nine annual collector automotive shows on 102 acres and 8,100 vending spaces, is the preferred auto show destination for enthusiasts and collector car hobbyists worldwide!
 Be sure to check the event schedule for each show for family-friendly events, monster truck rides, parades, competitions, live entertainment, test drives, kids’ activities, Women’s Oasis Tent and more.
+TIP: Did you know that Carlisle Events also hosts a Carlisle Sports & Outdoors Show every September?

 If you’re looking for more excitement, visit Shippensburg Speedway for a night of dirt tracking racing on a ¼ mile track.
 Go-karts race every Friday, and Saturday evenings feature an array of classes including Sprint, Cyclone, Super Stocks and more.
 No alcohol permitted.